 Juan Gabriel Valdés Ambassador of Chile to the U. Gabriel Rodríguez Director, Department of Science and Technology, Ministry of Foreign Affairs

-Enrique Barriga Consul General of Chile in San Francisco
+Enrique Barriga Consul General of Chile in San Francisco TEAM we wish to thank our councilors and team for their dedication and contributions to our mission and programs.

-TEAM

 Ricardo Rodríguez Executive Director

 Ángeles Roy Operations Manager